johnmurage/johnmurage.github.io/_posts/2025-12-26-Introduction-to-Data-Science-and-Artificial-Intellegence.md

 - Explore different jobs related to Data Science, Machine Learning, Deep Learning, and Artificial Intelligence
 - Outline the Data Science Methodology in line with best practice standards e.g. CRISP-DM
 - Identify real-world applications and case studies of each
-- Work on your first Data Project on Web Data Scraping
+- Working on the first Data Project on Web Data Scraping

+Let dive into making the each point.

+## Define and distinguish between Data Science, Machine Learning, Deep Learning, and Artificial Intelligence
+## Explore different jobs related to Data Science, Machine Learning, Deep Learning, and Artificial Intelligence
+## Outline the Data Science Methodology in line with best practice standards e.g. CRISP-DM
+## Identify real-world applications and case studies of each
+## Working on the first first Data Project on Web Data Scraping